Pot businesses urge California to delay strict testing rules

 In a letter to Gov. Jerry Brown, the United Cannabis Business Association said the changes would further unsettle the struggling legal marketplace that launched Jan.
 1, potentially forcing businesses to close their doors.

-The trade group that represents cannabis companies said too few labs can handle the testing and retailers would have to destroy vast amounts of unsold cannabis that does not meet the new standards.
+The trade group that represents cannabis companies said there are too few labs to handle the testing, and retailers would have to destroy vast amounts of unsold cannabis that does not meet the new standards.

 Association president Jerred Kiloh estimated that businesses could face nearly $400 million in losses if those unsold supplies are destroyed.